DOLEARY85/Currency-Switching-Power-BI/README.md

 Financial data integration in Power BI becomes more intricate when dealing with global currencies.
 While handling single-currency data is straightforward, navigating the complexities of multiple currencies requires a strategic approach.
 In this blog, we delve into a systematic method for seamless multicurrency display, empowering end users to effortlessly toggle between currencies directly from the dashboard.

-In our example, imagine a scenario where a European company's default currency is the Euro (EUR).
-The first crucial step is establishing EUR as the primary currency.
+In our example, imagine a scenario where a European company with global offices recieves transactions in multiple currencies.
+Their default currency for reporting is the Euro (EUR) but every office needs to view the report in their local currency.
+The first crucial step in achieving this goal is establishing EUR as the primary currency.

 **Creating a Single Currency**